acl-org/aclrollingreview/responsibleNLPresearch.md

 ### E. Did you use AI assistants (e.g., ChatGPT, Copilot) in your research, coding, or writing?

 **E1.
-Did you include information about your use of AI assistants?**
+If you used any AI assistants, did you include information about your use?**

 **E1.
 Elaboration For Yes Or No. For yes, provide a section number.
 For no, justify why not.**